Financial Management Narrative Policy Number and Last Update (01.09.01/03-2015)

 In a manual system, summary totals from all of the journals are entered into the general ledger each month, which maintains a year-to-date balance for each account.
 In a computerized system, data is typically entered into the system only once.
 After the user has approved an entry, the software includes the information in all reports in which the relevant account number appears.
 Most software packages allow the user to produce a general ledger that shows each transaction included in the balance of each account, and sorts information by department or grant.
 For example, a report could be produced that shows all expenditures charged to the Head Start supply account.

 The accounting department is responsible for the accounting records.
 Initial set up of the chart of accounts should be based on communication with program managers, and if necessary, the agency's auditor or other financial consultant, to determine necessary information to be tracked.
 It also should be based upon the terms, conditions, and regulations applicable to the program.
-For example, Head Start programs must track administrative cost (45 CFR 1301.32; see also the narrative discussion on Administrative Costs Limitation).
+For example, Head Start programs must track administrative cost; see also the narrative discussion on Administrative Costs Limitation).
 Correct categorization of the chart of accounts will help meet these requirements.

 Some of the general ledger accounts that may be required for the Head Start program include: